Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Concluding Remarks

-The model and its outputs can inform emergency responders and decision makers of the locations of highly impacted buildings for source allocation of disaster response and recovery planning.
-For example, areas having more buildings identified as major damage may require more support in the aftermath of disasters.
-In addition to application to building damage assessment, the proposed network architecture with hierarchical transformers can be used in other civil infrastructure and urban systems applications; for example, we expect this model architecture to perform well on problems such as road damage classification, structure change detection, and urban land cover change classification problems.
+This paper presents a hierarchical UNet-based architecture that uses transformer-based differences to perform well on both the damage classification and building segmentation tasks.
+This is the first method that explicitly relies on the difference between transformer-encoded features from pre-disaster and post-disaster images and hierarchically builds the output from multi-resolution features by using UNet as a backbone. {The proposed method yields state-of-the-art results on xBD dataset and LEVIR-CD dataset for damage classification and change detection tasks respectively.
+Additionally, this work introduces a new dataset, Ida-BD, for evaluating the model's adaptation performance and providing a baseline for the damage assessment tasks.} It also demonstrates the usefulness of the new dataset and the efficacy of the proposed network using transfer learning.
+The domain adaptation results indicate that the model can be adapted to a new event with slight fine-tuning, which is critical for the application of the model for future events.
+In addition to application to building damage assessment, the proposed network architecture with hierarchical transformers can be used in other civil infrastructure and urban systems applications; for example, this model architecture is expected to perform well on problems such as road damage classification, structure change detection, and urban land cover change classification problems.

+In future work, the authors plan to improve the building boundaries using either GAN loss or exponential boundary loss, which could help to split different building instances.
+The work can be further extended by using dynamic algorithms like neural dynamic classification \citep{neuraladelhi} and dynamic ensemble learning \citep{dynamicensemble} and can be optimized for faster learning using finite element machines \citep{fema}.